HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/run_logs.md

 -   **Additional comments**

-    The traces are easier to evaluate while HCL Portal usage is low.
+    The traces are easier to evaluate while HCL WebEngine usage is low.

     **Important:** Enabling this logger creates large log files.

-## Credential Vault
+## Credential vault

+-   **When to use**

+    Investigate issues with the credential retrieval or storage from the vault.

--   **Trace String**
+-   **Trace string**

     ```
     com.ibm.wps.sso.credentialvault.*=all: